 If you have been contacted by a campus official concerning a violation of your university’s sexual misconduct policy, you would be well served to immediately contact an experienced Title IX defense attorney to help you in responding to the investigation.
 Often these investigations involve subject matter that can easily result in a criminal investigation by law enforcement.
 As such, it is important to consult with a law firm that is equipped to address not only the repercussions of the campus investigation but also the potential consequences of a criminal investigation.

 Stephens Law, PLC is particularly well situated to represent the interests of students who have been accused of sexual misconduct on campus.
-Our attorneys are former prosecutors with extensive experience in criminal law which provides them with the additional tools needed to protect the rights of students in disciplinary proceedings.
+Matt Stephens is a former prosecutor with extensive experience in criminal law which provides him with the additional tools needed to protect the rights of students in disciplinary proceedings.

 If you, as a student, have been accused of violating the sexual misconduct policy at a university or college, then your case is almost certainly proceeding in accordance with the school’s Title IX policy.
 These investigations typically involve a process separate and apart from the general disciplinary policy.